-The Master Course in Safety Assessment of Xenobiotics and Biotechnological Products (SAXBi) is entirely taught in English.
+Access to the Master in "Safety Assessment of Xenobiotics and Biotechnological Products" (SAXBi) is open to:

-- Applicants with an Italian degree (ex.
+- graduates with Italian degree (ex.
 DM 270/04 or equivalent ex.
-DM 509/99) from one of the following classes: Biotechnologies (L-2) and Pharmacy (L-29).
+DM 509/99) in the areas L2 or L29;

 Students meeting the above minimum requirements are invited to an interview for admission (in English) with the Commission for Admittance to the Master, composed by teaching members appointed by the Teaching Board.
 The interview, done remotely via electronic devices if necessary, is aimed at verifying the above mentioned skills and the knowledge of the English Language equivalent to B2 level.

-Suggested to the course, mandatory to the labs.
+Recommended to the course, mandatory to the labs.

 Lectures are held in the classrooms indicated in the timetable of the courses of Università degli Studi di Milano.